daviddenton/fintrospect/src/main/site/building-http-responses-footer.md

 encoder/decoder instances, you can get away with just importing the relevant `implicit` params from the parent lib, as in the example above.

 ### full-auto mode
-Fintrospect also contains Filters which allow you to abstract away the HTTP Request/Response entirely.
-In this example, the `Circe.Filters.AutoInOut` filter converts the `Service[Request, Response]` to a `Service[EmailAddress, ReversedEmailAddress]`, auto-converting the case class objects in and out of the request.
+Fintrospect also contains filters which allow you to abstract away the HTTP Request/Response entirely.
+In this example, the `Circe.Filters.AutoInOut` filter converts the `Service[Request, Response]` to a `Service[EmailAddress, ReversedEmailAddress]`, auto-converting the case class objects in and out of the request/response.
 The returned status code in the `Response` is 200, but this is overridable:
 ```
 import io.circe.generic.auto._